Informed Consent Guidelines

 Checklist for Informed Consent Forms

 The Federal Code (46.116) specifies the requirements for IFC.
 We have provided a brief checklist that is sufficient for some projects.
 Please check the Federal Code if your project involves risk, vulnerable populations or complex interventions.
+You may use this sample tempate to get started.

 - Specify the purpose of the study and the duration of the subject's participation, describe the activities in which the participant will be engaged, and identify any procedures that are experimental.